heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 Concurrency can be achieved with:

-- Multi-processing.
+- Multiprocessing.
-- Multi-threading.
+- Multithreading.
 - Asynchronous programming.

 ![bg right:40%](https://images.unsplash.com/photo-1559329007-40df8a9345d8?fit=crop&h=720)

-### Multi-processing
+### Multiprocessing

 - Create an entirely new process for each client.
-- Heavyweight and slow.
+- Heavy and slow.
 - Not recommended.
 - Analogy: a new restaurant for each customer, including the kitchen, waiters, etc.

 ![bg right:40%](https://images.unsplash.com/photo-1562835155-1fa627c69744?fit=crop&h=720)

-### Multi-threading
+### Multithreading

 - Create a new thread for each client.
-- More lightweight and faster than multi-processing.
+- More lightweight and faster than multiprocessing.
-- Recommended with thread pool to limit resource usage.
+- Recommended with a thread pool to limit resource usage.
 - Not enough or too many threads can slow down the system.
 - Analogy: a new or limited number of tables for each customer.